PrajnaAvidya/prompt-shaper/samples/README.md

 ## Notes

-- All samples are designed to work with the `--no-llm` flag for testing without LLM integration
+- All samples are designed to work with the `--disable-llm` flag for testing without LLM integration
 - File and directory loading examples use the `sample-data/` directory
 - Image examples include both local and remote image references
 - Samples demonstrate current v5.0 functionality only (no arithmetic functions)